marijnh/Eloquent-JavaScript/11_async.md

 {{indexsee [function, callback], "callback function"}}

 One approach to ((asynchronous programming)) is to make functions that need to wait for something take an extra argument, a _((callback function))_.
-Such a function starts some process, sets things up so that the callback function is called when the process finishes, and then returns.
+The asynchronous a function starts some process, sets things up so that the callback function is called when the process finishes, and then returns.

 {{index "setTimeout function", waiting}}